Anarcho-punk: Direct action

 Anarcho-punks universally believe in direct action, although the way in which this manifests itself varies greatly.
 Despite their differences in strategy, anarcho-punks often co-operate with each other.
 Many anarcho-punks are pacifists (e.g. Crass and Discharge) and therefore believe in using non-violent means of achieving their aims.
 These include nonviolent resistance, refusal of work, squatting, economic sabotage, dumpster diving, graffiti, culture jamming, ecotage, freeganism, boycotting, civil disobedience, hacktivism and subvertising.
 Some anarcho-punks believe that violence or property damage is an acceptable way of achieving social change (e.g. Conflict).
 This manifests itself as rioting, vandalism, wire cutting, hunt sabotage, participation in Animal Liberation Front, Earth Liberation Front, or even Black Bloc style activities, and in extreme cases, bombings.
 Many anarchists dispute the applicability of the term "violence" to describe destruction of property, since they argue that destruction of property is done not to control an individual or institution but to take its control away.

+Stop The City

+A coalition of anarcho-punk musicians and fans, including members of Crass and Chumbawumba, organised the Stop The City protests in the 1980s.
+The first of which was on September 29th, 1983, when several thousand activists occupied London's financial district.
+A second took place on March 29th, 1984.
+Further actions were held in London, Bristol, Glasgow, Leeds and Birmingham.

+Punk scholar Rich Cross says echoes of these protests were felt in the later anti-globalisation protests in Seattle, the Reclaim the Streets protests, and the worldwide Occupy movement.

+A large trade union demonstration in support of the 1984 Miners' Strike was held in London on the same day as the second protest, with "no effort made" to integrate the two events.
+Cross has written that the UK anarcho-punk scene in the 1980s' inability to develop a meaningful alliance with the trade union movement in the midst of a historic strike "highlighted not only the weaknesses in the culture's ability to broker alliances, but also… its lack of interest [in] a wider common cause".